 By understanding the origin of their challenges and how the way they tend to behave may be a contributing factor, the employee will be in a better position to overcome them.

-Boosting self-awareness often equips an individual with the tools to make immediate changes to their behaviour, and coping strategies and action plans can be put in place to ease the pressure around more difficult areas for development.
+Boosting self-awareness often equips an individual with the tools to make immediate changes to their behavior, and coping strategies and action plans can be put in place to ease the pressure around more difficult areas for development.

 The bigger picture with 360 degree feedback

 Performance appraisals and reviews need to be based on more than a relationship and what the manager sees of the employee's performance.
 360 feedback can help a manager and employee to identify their strengths and areas of development as seen by their colleagues and customers.
-This opens up new conversations and gives the employee an insight into how their performance and behaviour is perceived by others.
+This opens up new conversations and gives the employee an insight into how their performance and behavior is perceived by others.
 The feedback can be used as a starting point for setting development objectives that can be reviewed in 6 to 12 months against another 360.
 Our 360 tool provides an objective framework for identifying performance gaps, developing self-awareness and understanding how to improve personal effectiveness.

 Playing the long game